-Many exceptional people have contributed to this: giving me opportunities to prove myself, mentoring me out of foolish mistakes, trusting me to lead our joint initiatives.
+I have met exceptional people along this journey, many of them contributing in immeasurable ways: giving me opportunities to prove myself, mentoring me out of foolish mistakes, trusting me to lead our joint initiatives.
 Likewise, I support the up-and-coming talent, also sharing my experience through writing, lectures, and workshops.

 When I am not climbing, mountain-biking or slacklining, I like to spend time tinkering with electronics, building Legos, making anything with my hands.
 I will also gladly share a cup of good coffee or prepare a home-cooked meal that brings us together for a chat.